Davaition/dissertation_prod/README.md

 ## Assumptions and Caveats

-- Log returns were used to normalize variance and enable time series modeling.
+- Log returns are not actual returns, but were used to normalize variance and enable time series modeling.
 - All series were cleaned and tested for stationarity (ADF test).
 - LSTM models excluded macroeconomic or sentiment variables.
 - Forecasting spanned a consistent window (2018–2023) across all assets.